 What we should remember is that not everyone has taken the time to make a family tree.
 Even if they don’t have one posted online, they likely know a lot of information about their parents/grandparents/great-grandparents.

 Sometimes, you will contact someone who doesn’t have a tree on Ancestry, and they will surprise you.
-They will e-mail you some PDF files, or even their GedCom (a special file with their family tree in it).
+They might e-mail you some PDF files, photographs, or even their GedCom (a special file with their family tree in it).

 But, you’ll never know unless you ask!
 Plus, they might be really nice people, family tree or not 🙂